robbertkl/docker-ipv6nat/README.md

 The flags `--privileged` and `--net=host` are necessary because docker-ipv6nat manages the hosts IPv6 firewall using ip6tables.

-Alternatively, you can download the latest release from the [release page](https://github.com/robbertkl/docker-ipv6nat/releases) and run it on your host.
+Alternatively, you can download the latest release from the [release page](https://github.com/robbertkl/docker-ipv6nat/releases) and run it directly on your host.
 See `docker-ipv6nat --help` for usage flags.

 ## Docker IPv6 configuration